Is Omicron On The Decline In Colorado?

-(CBS4)– Who would have thought that sewage could contain good news.
-Samples taken from the South Platte Renew wastewater treatment site and others are used to determine levels of the coronavirus in the population.
+ENGLEWOOD, Colo.
+(CBS4)– Who would have thought that sewage could contain good news?
+Samples taken from the South Platte Renew wastewater treatment site in Englewood and others are used to determine levels of the coronavirus in Colorado’s population.

 South Platte Renew Director Pieter Van Ry told CBS4, “It seems to indicate the virus has somewhat moved through the community, we’ve reached its peak and is now moving downward in terms of caseload through the community.”